 |10 to 2000mL||20 to 400mL/min||UP200Ht, UP400S|

 |0.1 to 20L||0.2 to 4L/min||UIP1000hd, UIP2000hd|

 Hielscher ultrasonic reactors are commonly used in-line.
 The material is pumped into the reactor vessel.
 There it is exposed to ultrasonic cavitation at a controlled intensity.
 The exposure time is a result of the reactor volume and the material feed rate.
 Inline sonication eliminates by-passing because all particles pass the reactor chamber following a defined path.
 As all particles are exposed to identical sonication parameters for the same time during each cycle, ultrasonication typically shifts the distribution curve rather than widening it.
 Generally, “right tailing” can not be observed at sonicated samples.

 For temperature-sensitive formulations, Hielscher offers jacketed flow cell reactors for all laboratory and industrial devices.
 By cooling the internal reactor walls, process heat can be dissipated effectively.

 Robust and Easy to Clean

-An ultrasonic reactor consist of the reactor vessel and the ultrasonic sonotrode.
+Hielscher ultrasonic mixing reactor consist of the reactor vessel and the ultrasonic sonotrode.
 This is the only part, that is subject to wear and it can be easily replaced within minutes.
 Oscillation-decoupling flanges allow to mount the sonotrode into open or closed pressurizable containers or flow cells in any orientation.
 No bearings are needed.
 Flow cell reactors are generally made of stainless steel and have simple geometries and can easily be disassembled and wiped out.
 There are no small orifices or hidden corners.
 Special flow cell reactors meeting the advanced CIP (clean-in-place) and SIP (sterilize-in-place) requirements are available, too.